 Blending into this heritage villa are many custom designed fittings and furnishings designed by the owner herself that sets Maya apart from other refurbished heritage homes found inland from the island’s coastlines.
 The contemporary and traditional merge at Maya through an interior design that demonstrates flair and innovation without overlooking the importance of practical contentment; beds are big with thick squashy mattresses, deep loungers topped with cushions provide soothing comfort whilst features including brass-plated waterfall lamps on the clean white walls evoke atmosphere and bring a touch of glamour to the villa’s nostalgic, traditional build.
 Adding to this contemporariness is an attentive staff team which is always at disposal of each Guests.

 Maya’s five ensuite bedrooms are divided between the main house and a new wing that’s been beautifully blended via a courtyard hosting a wraparound swimming pool that brilliantly bridges the gap.
 Each building is also home to individual living and dining areas making the property work well for two families, even if they have not booked together as one grouping.
 The three bedrooms in the new wing come with their own private open-air courtyards where dining can be enjoyed a deux for couples looking to share an intimate occasion.
-The spacious garden also holds many opportunities for dining as views extend over the paddy fields to the verdant hills beyond, birds sing noisily in the fruit trees above whilst squirrels, monitor lizards and mongoose wander the verdant grass of the soft lawn below.
+The spacious garden also holds many opportunities for dining as views extend over the paddy, birds sing noisily in the fruit trees above with monkeys and peacocks, whilst squirrels and monitor lizards wander the verdant grass of the soft lawn below.

 Maya celebrates food in a fusion of western and eastern flavours created with flair by the villa’s experienced chef.
 Whilst breakfasts range from the healthy, fresh fruit, muesli and brown toast to the not so healthy, a full English with bacon, eggs, tomato, mushroom and baked beans, lunches and dinners offer an even greater variety of choice.
 The chef prepares a three course menu daily for lunch and dinner with a selection of delicious starters, main courses and deserts.
 The villa also has a good selection of wines, an extensive cocktail menu as well as a variety of soft drinks and fresh fruit juices for those who want to quench their thirst or indulge in a drink or two.